<< Click to Display Table of Contents >>

-When you run a Web Network Version on a computer for the first time, after installing it, you will be prompted to register the program, as follows:
+When you run a Remote Database Version on a computer for the first time, after installing it, you will be prompted to register the program, as follows:

-Unless you have already registered the Web Network Version through the program, or you know that an Administrator for your organization has already assigned you a login, you need to register.
+Unless you have already registered the Remote Database Version through the program, or you know that an Administrator for your organization has already assigned you a login, you need to register.
 If you have already registered, or been given a login, you can click the Already Registered button in the message that comes up about registering, and continue to the login.

-If you already had a login for the Web Network Version of our DONATION program, using the same login email address, then once you are granted access, the password you use to login to the Web Network Version of ACCOUNTS will be the same.
+If you already had a login for the Remote Database Version of our DONATION program, using the same login email address, then once you are granted access, the password you use to login to the Remote Database Version of ACCOUNTS will be the same.

 On any login after your initial registration (if needed), you will be brought to the following window: